At a Glance

 World class elegance in Melbourne’s famous Art’s Precinct a few minutes walk from the CBD, the NGV is home to a large collection of artworks and attracts thousands of visitors each winter for its Melbourne Winter Masterpieces exhibitions.

-With a choice of two both contemporary yet elegant spaces, your guests will be impressed
+With a choice of two both contemporary yet elegant wedding reception venues, your guests will be impressed

 The Great Hall is a large capacity event space famous for its high, stunning stained glass ceiling by Leonard French, a perfect venue for large dinners and cocktail receptions.
 Pre-dinner drinks can be held in Federation Court, beneath the expansive glass ceiling or on the Terrace overlooking the Grollo Equiset Garden, home to some of the Gallery’s most impressive sculptures

 For a more intimate celebration, the Garden Restaurant transforms from a highly regarded restaurant by day to a contemporary venue for wedding dinners and cocktail receptions by night.
 Overlooking the magnificent gardens, The Garden Restaurant is framed by a backdrop of the city skyline, creating an artistic and stylish setting.
 A private entrance boasts a romantic boardwalk from the gate to the venue’s entrance whilst the gardens provide the perfect location for pre-dinner drinks.

 The National Gallery of Victoria, known as the NGV, is located in Melbourne, Victoria’s Arts Precinct.
 Founded in 1861, the NGV is Australia's oldest and largest art museum.
 A collection of 73,000 works are housed at NGV International and Ian Potter Centre.
 The museum, a few minutes walk from the Melbourne CBD, hosts wedding ceremonies and receptions.